Starting a new year (transition)

 - I enjoy being outside, climbing, running, jumping and balancing.

 Foundation Stage to Year 1

 We try to ensure a very smooth transition to Key Stage 1 for the children.
-We use a number of strategies, e.g. in the summer term the younger children are invited to join the older children for some assemblies and playtimes.
-The children also have opportunities to visit their new classrooms and meet their new teachers.
+We use a number of strategies, e.g. in the summer term children spend time in their new settings.
 Staff liaise closely to ensure the organisation of activities / classroom routines in the Autumn term of Year 1 are similar to those in the Summer term of the Foundation Stage.
 Play-based learning e.g. sand, water, role-play areas is also used in the Year 1 curriculum.
 Pupils with particular learning / social needs may also have individual induction programmes to ensure they gain access to the opportunities available.

 These are our expectations for your child before they start in Year 1:

 - I can sit on a chair and use the correct seating position to work at a table.

 - I can hold a pencil with the correct grip.